We have a small manufacturing unit with about 30 employees, including daily wage workers and technical/administrative staff.

 From India, Bangalore

 For the termination on account of under-performance, you do not have to think too much.
 Such terminations are quite common.
 Issue the warning letter immediately and give the delinquent employee 1-2 months to improve.
-If the performance does not improve then issue the show cause notice.
+If the performance does not improve, then issue the show cause notice.

 Whatever may be the reply from the employee, sack him.
 However, while sacking, tell him to submit a letter of resignation.
 When you call him for the final meeting, tell him to keep his mobile away.
 Ensure that he does not record the conversation in any way.
-Such meetings should be personal and never do it on the telephone.
+Such meetings should be personal, and never do it on the telephone.
 In the letter of resignation, he should mention the actual reason for separation and also declare that he has not submitted this letter under duress.
 A simple handwritten letter is better than a typed one.

 By the way, we have discussed statutory provisions for the termination of an under-performing employee.
 Nevertheless, a few questions arise from HR Management too.
-What is the length of service of the employee and since when the employee has been underperforming?
-If the employee has joined in the recent past then the case brings out the deficiencies in the recruitment practices of your company.
+What is the length of service of the employee, and since when has the employee been underperforming?
+If the employee has joined in the recent past, then the case brings out the deficiencies in the recruitment practices of your company.

-You are punishing an employee for poor performance, however, who will be responsible for the poor recruitment?
-What will be the cost of poor recruitment, who will be responsible for this cost and what will be the punishment for imposing this cost on the company?
-I ask these straightforward questions because a large number of times I have found that the burden of punishment is generally carried by the junior employees while the seniors go scot free.
+You are punishing an employee for poor performance; however, who will be responsible for the poor recruitment?
+What will be the cost of poor recruitment, who will be responsible for this cost, and what will be the punishment for imposing this cost on the company?
+I ask these straightforward questions because a large number of times I have found that the burden of punishment is generally carried by the junior employees while the seniors go scot-free.

 Thanks,